ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 position of person B. The goal is to move the goalpost so that it will then be difficult for person A to attack the new, shifted post.

-> Pedro claims that it is due to his daily intake of Kidneyaid capsules that makes his kidney
+> Pedro claimed that it is due to his daily intake of Kidneyaid capsules that makes his kidney
 > healthy.
 When he was diagnosed with kidney stones, he stated that it could have been worse, had it
 > not been for his Kidneyaid capsules.